codescape/jira-scrum-poker/readme.md

 During development you will find the following commands useful:

-* `atlas-run` installs this plugin into the product and starts it on localhost
+* `atlas-run` installs this plugin into Jira and starts it on localhost
 * `atlas-debug` same as atlas-run, but allows a debugger to attach at port 5005
+* `atlas-package` to generate a Jar file of the plugin which can be installed into your Jira instance
+* `atlas-clean` to clean up the `target` folder and so allow you to start with a clean Jira instance again

+Reloading the plugin during development can be triggered in your web browser when hitting `Shift + Reload` (for example `Shift + Cmd + R` on Mac OS X).